sebi06/BioFormatsRead/README.rst

 -----
 The package is still under development and was mainly tested with CZI files.

-The python-bioformats package includes loci_tool.jar but it is also possible to use the latest bioformats_package.jar.

-The newest version of the BioFormats library offers various new features for reading especially CZI images, which are currently not fully supported by python-bioformats.
+The newer versions of the BioFormats library offers various new features for reading especially CZI images, which are currently not fully supported by python-bioformats.
 But most of the functionality should work without any problems.

-Some more information can be found at: `python-and-bioformats <http://slides.com/sebastianrhode/python-and-bioformats/fullscreen>`_
+More information can be found at: `python-and-bioformats <http://slides.com/sebastianrhode/python-and-bioformats/fullscreen>`_

-Important Remark: Not all function where tested to work with Python 3 yet.

 Acknowledgements
 ----------------
-*   Christoph Gohlke from providing the czifile.py and tifffile.py.
+*   Christoph Gohlke from providing the zisraw package.
 *   The Cellprofiler team for providing python-bioformats.
 *   The OME people for creating BioFormats.